scrapinghub/frontera/docs/source/topics/custom_crawling_strategy.rst

 This is the main cycle used when crawl is in progress.
 In a nutshell on every spider event the specific handler is called, depending on the type of event.
 When strategy worker is getting the SIGTERM signal it's trying to stop politely by calling close().
-In it's normal state it listens for a spider log and executes the event handlers.
+In its normal state it listens for a spider log and executes the event handlers.

 1. from_worker() → init()
 1. page_crawled(response) OR page_error(request, error) OR filter_extracted_links(request, links) and subsequent links_extracted(request, links)